 The conference will open with a keynote presentation from Darrell Kirch, MD, President and CEO of the Association of American Medical Colleges.
 Kerry Johnson, Founding Partner and Chief Innovation Officer from the Healthcare Improvement Association of America will give the Wednesday lunch keynote presentation.
-The Thursday morning keynote address will be given by James Benneyan, Director and Professor of Industrial Engineering at the Center for Health Organization Transformation at the New England VA.
+The Thursday morning keynote address will be given by Heather Woodward-Hagg, PhD, VA Center for Applied Systems Engineering.

 Registrants will have the opportunity to participate in an optional pre-conference interactive sessions offered the afternoon of Tuesday, October 14.
 Topics for these sessions include Infection Control presented by Jason Bowling, MD, Jose Cadena, MD and Pranavi Sreeramonju, MD, The Role of Systems Engineering in Healthcare led by Victoria Jordan, PhD and Sampling Strategically presented by Diane Schaub, PhD.

 Abstracts are being solicited from graduates of the CS & E class, as well as, abstracts for Systems Engineering, Research and Education.
 All submitted abstracts will be considered for poster and/or oral presentation.
 CS & E abstracts qualify for conference awards.
 The deadline for submitting an abstract is Friday, August 29 at 5:00 p.m.
 An awards dinner recognizing exceptional individuals and team improvement efforts with awards to top CS & E abstract submissions will take place during the conference on Wednesday evening, October 15, 2014.

 Plan now to attend this exciting event and be part of developing ideas and concepts to promote the